SamyamCodesavvy/CODSOFT-TASK3/README.md

 This simple Password Generator application offers users the flexibility to generate passwords of varying complexities quickly.
 Users can customize the length and complexity of the passwords according to their requirements.

-Feel free to contribute, suggest improvements, or use this project as a reference for your password generation needs!

 ### How to Run the Application
 To run the application, simply execute the provided Python script.
 Make sure you have Tkinter, Pyperclip, and their dependencies installed.